Mike Bost: LGBT rights

 In 2015, Bost condemned the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.

 In 2021, Bost was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
 This bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity.

+Israel-Palestine

+Bost voted to provide Israel with support following the October 7 attacks.

+Ukraine

+In 2024, Bost voted against a $60 billion military aid package for Ukraine, with The Washington Post reporting that some of the funding would have supported defense jobs in his constituency.